 For the most part, voluntourism doesn’t look at skills and the professional abilities of the people it sends.
-It doesn’t work towards building sustainable and healthy relationships between the west and developing countries.
+It doesn’t work towards building sustainable and healthy relationships between our country and theirs.
 It doesn’t question what the people we are ‘helping’ want or need and what is right for them.

 No wonder then, when you visit places like East Africa, the locals are plagued with the idea that a white face means handouts and wealth.

 I do still strongly believe that there is a place for volunteering, but for it to mean something and to not be damaging, questions need to be asked.
 I still regularly volunteer and I want to continue to do so, but I always balance what I want to do and my experience against the benefit that I will bring.

 There are lots of great organisations you can volunteer with.
 Any decent charity or volunteering opportunity should be able to answer these 7 questions openly and with discussion:

 A good volunteering placement should involve a contribution to the project you are working with because almost entirely, money is the most valuable thing we can provide!
 Ensure that your money isn’t being pocketed.
 This is usually a fair exchange as the place you volunteer will spend time and resources having you there.

 #2 Am I qualified to work in this role?